IsaiahSavage/faithlink-mvp/docs/wiki/testing-plan.md

 ### My Approach

 User tests will be conducted by the dev(s) and the project sponsor, Mark Hansher.
-The tests will be conducted on each individual's chosen target platform (Android/iOS/~Web~).
+The tests will be conducted on each individual's chosen target platform (Android/iOS/~~Web~~).
 The results of the tests will be logged in a Microsoft Excel spreadsheet for future analysis.

-Dev(s) Responsible: TBD
+Dev(s) Responsible: @HyperbolicInt

 ## Performance Tests